-The named type must be an access-to-subprogram type.
+The argument of pragma Favor\Top\Level must be a named access-to-subprogram type.
 This pragma is an efficiency hint to the compiler, regarding the use of 'Access or 'Unrestricted\Access on nested (non-library-level) subprograms.
 The pragma means that nested subprograms are not used with this type, or are rare, so that the generated code should be efficient in the top-level case.
 When this pragma is used, dynamically generated trampolines may be used on some targets for nested subprograms.
-See also the No\Implicit\Dynamic\Code restriction.
+See restriction No\Implicit\Dynamic\Code.

-Pragma Finalize\Storage\Only
+2.67 Pragma Finalize\Storage\Only